tash22ka/lonestar/README.md

 If you use other version of the script, like from Marc jansen or w0utje, it's easy migration;

 1. Finish up all payments
-2. Rename directory of your current version to 'WavesLPoSDistributer.old'
+2. Rename directory of your current version to 'ltoLPoSDistributer.old'
-3. If correct, you new version directory is called 'WavesLPoSDistributer'\
+3. If correct, you new version directory is called 'ltoLPoSDistributer'\
    CD into the OLD version dir and copy following files to the NEW version dir;

    - LastBlockLeasers.json